nrfconnect/sdk-nrfxlib/softperipheral/doc/sQSPI/sqspi_nrf54L_series_porting_v1_2_0.rst

 Application core and FLPR configuration
 ***************************************

-You must adjust the settings for the nRF54L15 SoC to run at highest base clock frequency.
+You must adjust the settings for the nRF54L Series SoC to run at highest base clock frequency.
 To work with any of the following settings, ensure you have completed the following:

 * You have allocated memory for the data pointers used by the sQSPI driver.
-  The memory is independent from the one outlined in the :ref:`nrf54L15_porting_guide_ram_configuration` subsection.
+  The memory is independent from the one outlined in the :ref:`nrf54L_series_porting_guide_ram_configuration` subsection.
   It is designated to function as shared memory for communication purposes, rather than containing the sQSPI executable code.

 * You have enabled the FLPR access to the ``MEMCONF`` peripheral.